The estimated reading time for this post is 15 minutes

 On the other hand, the excellence of the department also sort of centers round him.
 His patient load is oftentimes more than that of others.
 In the end, he gets things done.

 So, do we have to trade in a less toxic environment for more excellent results?
 Are toxicity and excellence mutually inclusive?
-Without one, we can’t have the other?
+Without one, can’t we have the other?

 PREGNANT WOMEN AND PREGNANCY/DELIVERY.